ContractParser.ai

 A few tools you'll see in other “best of” lists that we left off, and why:

-- Evisort (now Workday).
-Acquired by Workday in September 2024, deal closed shortly after.
-Being folded into Workday rather than maintained as a standalone product for non-Workday customers.
+• Evisort (now Workday).
+Acquired by Workday in September 2024; now generally available as Workday Contract Intelligence (since March 2025) rather than maintained as a standalone product for non-Workday customers.

 How to choose